 Hello again!
 I’m here to interrupt the regularly posted food or fitness post with a little technical tutorial that I thought some people would find helpful!
 Today I’ll be going over the three programs I’ve used that will bring your photos and graphics to the next level and get you more pins on Pinterest and social shares on Facebook and Twitter!

 You learn quite a bit when you have time to read around the internet on how to edit photography.
 You also learn things that the experts know because your sister is a graphic designer.
-She has her own blog @ Let’s Make Cool Stuff.
+She has her own blog @ Let’s Make Cool Stuff and website at stefanieosmond.com.
 If you found my how-to helpful, show her some love because there’s a good chance she helped me understand the information enough to explain to you! 🙂

 If you’re wondering how to start taking better photos in the first place, check out my post on blogging photography basics.
 Onward!

 I’m going to break this post up into 3 sections, based solely on the order in which I began using each type of photo editing software for my blog photos and graphics.

 When I first started blogging, I needed something super user-friendly and easy to navigate.
 PicMonkey fit the bill and was able to help me do basic photo edits to brighten up pictures, add text and “stickers” and shape overlays that acted as a banner for my graphics.